 The spectrum of CHD includes asymptomatic (or subclinical) CHD, chronic stable angina pectoris, unstable angina, and acute MI.
 Statistically, the first manifestation of CHD is an acute MI in 40% of cases and sudden death in 10% to 20% of cases.
 In the United States, the prevalence of overt CHD increases in a curvilinear fashion with advancing age in both men and women (Figure 76-1).
 Similarly, the annual rate of first heart attack rises with age in all race and gender subgroups.
 Furthermore, despite the fact that women typically have a 10-year lag in developing CHD as compared to men, the majority of patients with CHD ≥75 years of age or older are women because they typically have a longer lifespan.

 Estimated prevalence of coronary heart disease by age and sex.
 (Adapted with permission from Vargas et al. Cardiovascular Disease in the NHANES III.
 Ann Epidemiol 1997;7:523.)

 It should also be realized that overt CHD represents just the tip of the coronary disease iceberg and a great number of elderly patients have asymptomatic, subclinical disease.
-Researchers for the Cardiovascular Health Study examined the prevalence of both clinical and subclinical cardiovascular disease in a large community-dwelling Medicare population by using a composite measure of MI on electrocardiogram (ECG) ...
+Researchers for the Cardiovascular Health Study examined the prevalence of both clinical and subclinical cardiovascular disease in a large community-dwelling Medicare population by using a composite measure of MI on electrocardiogram (ECG) or echocardiography ...